Image

 When everything is on the line, trust a Macon County, MO criminal defense team that has the experience, resources, and commitment to fight for your best possible outcome.

-Frequently Asked Questions About Criminal Defense in Macon County, MO
+Criminal Defense FAQs for Macon County, MO

 State charges usually involve violations of Missouri laws and are handled by local prosecutors.
 Federal charges involve the U.S. government and typically include more serious crimes, like large-scale drug trafficking or fraud.
 Federal cases carry harsher penalties and require an attorney with specific federal court experience, like the team at Combs Waterkotte.